 There is no limit to the number of times for taking the TX JAM to achieve a passing score.
 An additional registration fee will be assessed each time a licensee attempts the TX JAM for renewal or restoration purposes.

 How is the TX JAM accessed?

-There will be several links from the PT Board’s website that will connect to the TX JAM page on the Federation’s website where registration and access will occur.
+There are several links under Register for the TX JAM on this page that will connect to the TX JAM page on the Federation’s website where registration and access will occur.

 What is the cost for taking the TX JAM?